ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ​		==a mesage is delivered once and remains available until a consumer processses and deletes it. duplicates are not introduced into the queue.==
 ​		==the order in which messages are send and received is strickly preserved.==

+**Amazon MQ**
+	is a managed message broker service for Apache ActiveMQ that makes it easy to set up and operate message brokers in the cloud.
+	If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
+	It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.

 ==**AWS SWF**==
 	is a fully-managed state tracker and task coordinator service. does not provide serverless orchestration to multiple AWS resources.